 Restructuring the teams will reduce dependencies, enabling a more predictable flow of product releases.
 A performance dialogue will stimulate teams to help each other and frequently integrate their work.
 Although this seems obvious, I still encounter many organizations with teams that don’t share the same objectives and have their own priorities.
 Helping another team on its most important item is not always high on their own sprint backlog.
 A collective program board, review sessions with other teams and the involvement of the business stakeholders can boost the focus on collaboration and collective ownership.

 Whereas the Agile transformation during the first wave focused on teaching the teams to adopt Agile practices, managers of organizations in the second wave will experience that their role is changing.
 They might have been used to project management-like roles and strong involvement in both content and planning.
 Now, they’re expected to facilitate and lead rather than manage the teams.
 In this phase, discussions will arise about the role of management in relation to that of the product owner and the scrum master – most likely resulting in more autonomy for the teams that embrace the Agile values and mindset.

 The second wave is a difficult phase.
 Individual teams will get less attention as the Agile coach is focusing on cross-team challenges.
 Still, coaches might spend some time ensuring that the organization can train new people and teams don’t fall back in maturity.
 Coaching in the second wave is aimed at defining clear release goals.
 On the release level, there’s a need for portfolio meetings, stakeholder involvement and a test approach.
 Coaches can moderate role discussions and accompany management in its search for a new leadership role.

 The second wave is followed by the third once teams have learned to plan and launch collectively built releases and focus shifts from realizing technical products to business delivery.
-In part 2 of this article, appearing in two weeks, we’ll discuss the characteristics of the third wave.
+Part 2 of this article discusses the characteristics of the third wave.